Hum Ho Gaye Aapke: Plot

 He tells Rishi to go pick Chandni from her village while he convinces his parents.
-He also writes a letter to Chandni that the doctor which is going to marry her receives.
-The doctor was kind hearted and tells Chandni to go and marry the one she loves and he would simply marry her younger sister.
+He also writes a letter to Chandni that the doctor who is going to marry her receives.
+The doctor was kind hearted and tells Chandni to go and marry the one she loves and he would marry her younger sister.

 She leaves the house with Rishi who takes her to Mohan's village.
-Mohan's parents refuse to let him Chandni without dowry because they needed the money for his younger sister Meena's wedding.
+Mohan's parents refuse to let him marry Chandni without dowry because they need the money for his younger sister Meena's wedding.
 Mohan's parents also threaten to commit suicide if he marries Chandni.

-Mohan cries like a child and then refuses to marry Chandni.
-He does not even look at her face while telling her he can't marry her.
+Mohan refuses to marry Chandni.
 Mohan tells Rishi to drop her back where he brought her from.
-Chandni leaves with Rishi, she is sad but she did not want to marry Mohan after seeing him cry like a child.
+Chandni leaves with Rishi, she is sad but she did not want to marry Mohan.

 Rishi asks Chandni where she wants to go.
 She couldn't go back home because then her sister would not get married and she could not go back to the hostel because she did not want to face her friends.

 So Rishi offers to take her to his house, hesitantly she agrees.
 Rishi's father welcomes her and tells all the servants to take care of her.

 She attends an interview at Rishi's company and gets a job.
 She works there but does not speak to Mohan for a month.